WHAT’S HR & HR LAW?

 These are two categories which are often confused with one another because they overlap.

 Generally, labor law refers to the body of laws & rules regulating labor unions & associations & their relationship with management.
-Such laws include the National Labor Relations Act & other similar state & local labor laws or ordinances.
+Such laws include the National Labor Relations Act & other similar state & local labor laws.
 These laws & regulations permit employees to organize, elect representation & enter into legally binding contracts with management.

 What are Labor & Employee Relations?